port-labs/port-docs/docs/guides-and-tutorials/let-developers-enrich-services-using-gitops.md

 </TabItem>

 <TabItem value="gitlab">
-To do: check with hadar about adding a link here and update accordingly

 1. Under your [root group](https://gitlab.com/dashboard/groups), access Settings, Access Tokens, and create a `Maintainer` role token with the `api`, `read_repository`, and `write_repository` scopes.
 Copy the token's value.